pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

         * For what can a for loop be used?
         * What is a function in C?
         * How can a state machine be created in C code?
+        * What is the Job of microcontroller IC5 in NIBO Burger?
         * What is Git and GitHub?
 Is there a difference?
         * What is open source software?
 * Appendix